About the members of the group:

 Leo Genovese - piano

 In less than a decade’s time, Argentinian pianist Leonardo Genovese has already established a solid reputation as an instrumentalist and composer who is not afraid to explore the lesser known corners of the musical landscape.
-Genovese’s new album, Seeds showcases his ability to move effortlessly between the melodic and the chromatic and celebrate the inherent mystery and beauty in epian

 Born and raised in Venado Tuerto, Argentina, in 1979, Genovese discovered music through a variety of sources.
 At home, his mother played classical piano.
 In addition, he gravitated to the rock and pop – and later the blues and jazz – of his native country as well as the U.S.